 HSA funds can also be used to pay for other types of therapy programs.
 Physical, occupational, and speech therapies help individuals return to their normal lives after an accident, surgery, or some other type of life-disrupting event.

 Acupuncture and hypnosis

-Did you know that acupuncture and hypnosis are approved for purchase with a CDH account?
-Acupuncture is often used to treat people suffering from depression, eating disorders and other types of mental illness.
+Did you know that acupuncture and hypnosis are approved for payment with a CDH account?
+Acupuncture is often used to treat depression, eating disorders and other types of mental illness.
 In addition, with a Letter of Medical Necessity from a physician, mental disorders treated with hypnosis may be paid for with a healthcare benefits account.

 Getting treatment today

 If you or a dependent suffer from mental illness, you need and deserve to receive appropriate treatment.
 Seeking care for mental health can be more affordable when you have an FSA or HSA.
 Many treatments and medications fall under the IRS guidelines for eligible expenses.